 Collect data before meeting with stakeholders so you can discuss the state of meetings at the company, options for operationalizing the meetings program, and the spend and volume-or lack of data transparency.
 This may take months or even years, but avoid analysis paralysis.
-You may never uncover every meeting planner and/ or meeting cost, especially when scoping a regional or global program.
+You may never uncover every meeting planner and/or meeting cost, especially when scoping a regional or global program.
 Understand as much as possible.
 A managed meetings program, will reveal more over time.

-- A. Gain agreement from stakeholders.
-Meetings management is often grassroots in its early stages.
+A. Gain agreement from stakeholders.

+- - Meetings management is often grassroots in its early stages.
 Still, it is important to gain support among each stakeholder type, including suppliers.
 Corporate management will need to understand the overall strategy, while IT will need to understand goals for implementation and systems integrations.
-After you have gathered and shared data with stakeholders, generate support by sharing "what's in it for them." - 1.
-Marketing: Interested in more touchpoints and interactions to drive messaging; help them via automation, efficiency, virtual meetings, innovative apps and return on engagement.
+After you have gathered and shared data with stakeholders, generate support by sharing "what's in it for them."

+1. Marketing: Interested in more

-MEETINGS
+MEETINGS 🎩 🚢